On product sets of arithmetic progressions

 which is sharp up to a multiplicative constant factor.
 See \cite{MRSS, RSS2020} for discussions in other settings.

-We are interested in the other direction which seems to be much more challenging.
+We are interested in the other extremal case where $|\A + \A|/|\A|$ is bounded, which seems to be much more challenging.
 In contrast to Chang's result \cite{Chang}, even if the doubling number (i.e. $|\A+\A|/|\A|$) is at most $2$, the product set can still be smaller than $|\A|^{2}$ by a polylogarithmic factor (see \eqref{eqn: ford}).
 Nathanson and Tenenbaum proved \cite{NT99} that if $|\A+\A|<3|\A|-4$, then $|\A\cdot \A|\gg |\A|^{2}/(\log |\A|)^{2}$.
 This result was later generalized by Chang \cite{Chang-unpub} to $h$-fold product sets.
 Finally, Elekes and Ruzsa \cite{ElekesRuzsa} proposed the following conjecture.

 \begin{conjecture}[Elekes and Ruzsa \cite{ElekesRuzsa}] Let $\A \subseteq\Z$ be a finite set.
 Then the following holds.